wp-plugins/ewww-image-optimizer/readme.txt

 * fixed: Scan & Optimize throws warnings when a directory is not detected properly
 * fixed: --noprompt for wp-cli has no effect
 * fixed: notices for exec() and Safe Mode not firing properly
+* fixed: prevent tools from being checked if exec() is disabled or Safe Mode is on during optimization
 * fixed: check to see if set_time_limit() is disabled before running it
 * added: W3TC S3 CDN - update original image on S3 after optimization
 * added: German (de_DE) translation